Where is the 2022 Super Bowl? Location, city, date, stadium, halftime show, TV channel, future Super Bowl sites - NBC Sports

 How to watch the 2022 Super Bowl on TV, live streaming

 Super Bowl 56 will be televised by NBC and will be available for live stream with Peacock, on NBCSports.com or with the NBC Sports App.
-NBC was originally scheduled to broadcast the 2021 game and CBS had the 2022 Super Bowl, but the two networks decided to swap years in order for NBC to have both the Super Bowl and Winter Olympics in 2022.
+NBC was originally scheduled to broadcast the 2021 game but the two network decided to swap years in order to air both the Super Bowl and Winter Olympics in February 2022.

 Be sure to follow along with ProFootballTalk and NBC Sports for Super Bowl news, updates, scores, and more!